geunee20/geunee20.github.io/_posts/2024-05-28-Controller-Design-Day-4.md

     Figures 18 - 21.
 Analysis of Angular Displacement in the Triple-Link Mechanism with Moving Base Across Various Disturbances.
 </div>

-# III.
+# IV.
 Moving Forward

 Today, I managed a fully actuated multi-link mechanism using a PID controller complemented by gravity compensation.
 The simulations revealed that gravity compensation significantly enhances stabilization by maintaining a high angular velocity when the angular displacement is minimal.
 Upon examining the torque feedback, I observed that gravity compensation acts as a counterbalance to the feedback from the PID, effectively reducing torque overshoot.
 Therefore, in scenarios involving only slight angular displacements, incorporating gravity compensation can markedly improve system performance.

 During today's simulations, I realized that simulating the fixed base system might be time-consuming.
 Hence, starting from Day 5, I will omit simulations of the fixed base system.
-Stay tuned for more updates as we continue exploring the fascinating realm of multi-link mechanisms and tackle the challenges associated with controlling chaotic systems!
+Stay tuned for more updates as I continue exploring the fascinating realm of multi-link mechanisms and tackle the challenges associated with controlling chaotic systems!

 <br>
 <br>